 A Notice of Intent to Assess (NOIA) is the informal process to resolve tax issues.
 It is an opportunity to avoid the lengthier, more complicated process of assessment.
-The Department of Taxes and the taxpayer may be able to come to an agreement more quickly and easily through the NOIA process.
-A NOIA may be triggered from an audit or when the Department has not received a return by the due date.
+The Department of Taxes and the taxpayer may come to an agreement more quickly and easily through the NOIA process.
+A NOIA can be triggered by an audit, or when the Department has not received a return by the due date.
 This fact sheet explains the NOIA process and how to respond to a notice.

 A NOIA is often triggered when a taxpayer misses a tax filing, doesn’t pay enough tax, owes a penalty and interest, or when there is a need to correct a refund, property tax adjustment, or renter rebate.

 What is in a NOIA?

 A Taxpayer will receive a notice with the following:

 - Explanation of why the notice is being sent

 - What happens if the taxpayer takes no action

 - If applicable, a payment voucher may be included for the taxpayer to remit with payment if there is no dispute

 - Who to contact with any questions